Recruiting Heart Attack Studies in Bethesda

 A heart attack (myocardial infarction) occurs when blood flow to part of the heart muscle is blocked, usually by a blood clot.
 It is a medical emergency requiring immediate treatment.
 Long-term management includes medications, lifestyle changes, and cardiac rehabilitation.

-There are currently 12 heart attack clinical trials recruiting participants in Bethesda, MD.
-These studies are seeking a combined 2,376 participants.
-Research is being sponsored by Loxo Oncology, Inc., Genmab, National Cancer Institute (NCI) and 7 other organizations.
+There are currently 39 heart attack clinical trials recruiting participants in Bethesda, MD.
+These studies are seeking a combined 25,121 participants.
+Research is being sponsored by National Human Genome Research Institute (NHGRI), National Institute of Allergy and Infectious Diseases (NIAID), National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and 14 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Heart Attack Clinical Trials in Bethesda — FAQ